lopiola2/audit-planning/docs/index.md

 <h1 align="center"> Audit Planning Series Page</h1>

-<p align="center">Welcome to a bilingual blog for internal auditors.
-This site helps you escape planning chaos — from Word and Excel to clean web-based workflows.</p>
+### Welcome to a bilingual blog for internal auditors.
+This site helps you escape planning chaos — from Word and Excel to clean web-based workflows.

 ### Choose Your Language / Wybierz język